 ~ Farro, Kale and Butternut Squash Soup with Parmigiano ~

 Autumn in a bowl sums up this nourishing soup.
 Sweet butternut squash and sturdy kale team up with farro, an ancient Italian wheat grain, known as spelt in English.
 Farro is a hulled wheat, which means it retains its husk during harvest.
 The husk serves as a protective cloak, preserving nutrients and protecting the kernel from insects and pollutants, which permits the grower to avoid pesticides.
 Rich in protein, fiber and B vitamins, farro has a satisfying nutty flavor which adds heft with health to soups and stews.
-The final touch in this warming soup is a chunk of Parmigiano cheese, which is nestled into the simmering stock, breaking down and releasing umami flavor while thickening the soup.
+The final touch in this warming soup is a chunk of Parmesan cheese, which is nestled into the simmering stock, breaking down and releasing umami flavor while thickening the soup.

 Farro, Kale and Butternut Squash Soup